A US$ 250 million Play for Spinal Stimulation Patents

 Source: www.nevro.com.

-Examination of Globus Medical's patent portfolio of more than 5,790 published patents across 961 patent families reveals only a few patents related to SCS innovations.
+Examination of Globus Medical's patent portfolio of more than 5,790 published application and granted patents across 961 patent families reveals only a few patents related to SCS innovations.
 These have a title of "Implantable pulse generator that generates spinal cord stimulation signals for a human body."

 While reviewing these patents, I noticed some listed Cirtec Medical as an assignee.
 This raised my interest, and prompted me to explore a little more.